Anatomy of an AI System (Crawford & Joler, 2018)

 Get Rich or Die Tryin': Concerts and the Digitization of Recorded Music (with Christian Peukert)

-Measuring the Returns to Specialization in the Creative Industry (with Gaétan de Rassenfosse)
+Measuring the Returns to Specialization in the Creative Industries (with Gaétan de Rassenfosse)

 Specialization is a fundamental principle in economics, but its impact on the creative industries remains a subject of divergence.
 This study focuses on the comic industry, where the level of specialization among authors differs strongly and has changed significantly over time.
 We exploit the variation in the levels of specialization of authors to measure the returns to specialization in the creative industries.
 Our analysis is based on a comprehensive data set of 21,000 French-speaking comic book authors from 1844 to 2022.
 In contrast to existing literature in other industries, our preliminary findings indicate a negative relationship between higher levels of specialization in the creative industries and artistic outcomes.
 By delving into the economic implications of specialization in the creative industries, we aim to provide valuable insights for practitioners and policy makers alike.